 Because of the use of the word "consent" in the Duty to Refer guidance, many housing associations have used the same concept for data processing.
-We have explored below that this actually means agreement to a referral being made rather than consent to data being collected or processed, but the two concepts have been conflated.
+We have explored below that this actually means agreement to a referral being made rather than consent to data being collected or processed, but the two concepts sometimes have been conflated.

 This section talks about legal bases for data processing in relation to referrals, i.e. collecting and sharing the information that will be contained in the referral itself (personal data).
 The two main legal bases under discussion are consent and legitimate interests.
+The ICO has recommended that housing associations seriously consider not using consent as their lawful basis for referrals as the lawful basis of consent isn't appropriate where there is an imbalance of power between the individual and the organisation.